Blake Martinez: 2017

-The Green Bay Packers finished third in the NFC North with a 7–9 record and did not qualify for the playoffs.
+The Packers finished third in the NFC North with a 7–9 record and did not qualify for the playoffs.
 Defensive coordinator Dom Capers and offensive coordinator Edgar Bennett were both relieved of their duties after the season.

 2018

 Martinez retained his starting role as a starting inside linebacker in 2018.
-In Week 5, he recorded five combined tackles and made a season-high two sacks during a 31–23 loss at the Detroit Lions.
+In Week 5, he recorded five combined tackles and made a season-high two sacks during a 31–23 loss at the Lions.
 On October 15, 2018, Martinez recorded a season-high 12 combined tackles (nine solo) as the Packers defeated the San Francisco 49ers 33–30 in Week 6.
-On December 3, 2018, the Green Bay Packers announced their decision to fire head coach Mike McCarthy after a 20–17 loss against the Arizona Cardinals brought them to a 4–7 record.
+On December 3, 2018, the Packers announced their decision to fire head coach Mike McCarthy after a 20–17 loss against the Arizona Cardinals brought them to a 4–7 record.
 Offensive coordinator Joe Philbin became the interim head coach for the remaining five games.
-In a Week 14, Martinez tied his season-high of 12 combined tackles (11 solo) in a 34–20 victory against the Atlanta Falcons.
+In a Week 14, Martinez tied his season-high of 12 combined tackles (11 solo) in a 34–20 victory against the Falcons.
 Martinez started in all 16 games in 2018 and recorded 144 combined tackles (91 solo), five sacks, and three pass deflections.
 He finished with the second most tackles among all players in 2018, behind Indianapolis Colts linebacker Shaquille Leonard.
 He received an overall grade of 74.8 from Pro Football Focus, which ranked 17th among all qualifying linebackers in 2018.

 2019

-In Week 1 against the Chicago Bears, Martinez recorded seven tackles and sacked Mitchell Trubisky in the 10–3 win.
+In Week 1 against the Bears, Martinez recorded seven tackles and sacked Mitchell Trubisky in the 10–3 win.

 In week 7 against the Oakland Raiders, Martinez made a team high 16 tackles and forced Derek Carr to fumble the football into the end zone, causing a touchback, in a 42–24 win.

-In week 17 against the Detroit Lions, Martinez recorded a team high 7 tackles, sacked rookie quarterback David Blough once, and intercepted a pass thrown by Blough during the 23–20 win.
+In week 17 against the Lions, Martinez recorded a team high 7 tackles, sacked rookie quarterback David Blough once, and intercepted a pass thrown by Blough during the 23–20 win.

 New York Giants

 2020

 On March 26, 2020, Martinez signed a three-year, $30 million contract with the New York Giants.

-Martinez made his debut with the Giants in Week 1 against the Pittsburgh Steelers on Monday Night Football.
+Martinez made his debut with the Giants in Week 1 against the Steelers on Monday Night Football.
 During the game, Martinez led the Giants with 13 tackles in the 26–16 loss.

-In Week 2 against the Chicago Bears, Martinez again led the team with 8 tackles and recorded his first sack of the season on Mitchell Trubisky during the 17–13 loss.
+In Week 2 against the Bears, Martinez again led the team with 8 tackles and recorded his first sack of the season on Mitchell Trubisky during the 17–13 loss.

 In Week 9 against the Washington Football Team, Martinez led the team with 10 tackles and intercepted a pass thrown by Alex Smith during the 23–20 win.
 Martinez finished the 2020 season with 151 total tackles.